graphprotocol/graph-improvement-proposals/gips/0053-enabling-substreams-based-subgraphs.md

 - Substream support for a given network requires a Firehose implementation for that network.
 - Requires determinism from the upstream Firehose & Substreams
 - Substreams introduce additional infrastructural requirements for indexers
-- This integration may require some changes as part of Substreams
+- This integration relies on a dedicated `substreams_entity_change` [crate](https://docs.rs/substreams-entity-change/1.2.2/substreams_entity_change/index.html#), which streamlines the creation of output entities which are subgraph compatible.

 # Risks and Security Considerations